FSDavila/ReactJS-Weather-API-Frontend/README.md

-# ReactJS Frontend for Weather API integration
+# ReactJS Frontend for Weather API Integration

 This ReactJS application Front-End will integrate with the Back-End (e.g. [FSDavila's Python Weather API Back-End](https://github.com/FSDavila/Python-Weather-API-Backend)) to offer the user form and interface needed to consume the Weather API's services: